Applethal/Auxilaries-and-fun-/README.md

 Given a set of parents, provided you did not import them and that you wish to add them within a dictionary, I made a function that performs a one point crossover between 2 parents and produces 2 children containing the mixed genetics of the said parents.
 To do: I need to tinker a way in order to create a function that provides the possibility to create children containing more mixing, in other words: be able to implement a k-point crossover.
 Update: Updated the code, making it so that multiple points within the crossover process can be performed, it would be best to input the cuts in a croissant order, I still did not tinker a way to accept arbitrary inputs.

+# Matrices (20/04/2023)

+I went through a day of burnout and decided to satisfy myself by doing something I haven't done yet before.
+Using a python script I just made, you may now create a matrix.
+Now I just need to learn more about these and I might consider adding some functions to add or multiply vectors.